nitrique/mtt-lite/README.md

 Using the sketches in arduino folder, you can dump and write the content of the flash with an arduino, and an EEPROM ICSP clip.

+The EEPROM is the 24LC32A next to the main microcontroller (the big chip).

 The serial number is located at position 30 to 35 on the hex values.

 I don't known what is the purpose of other differences mentionned on datasheet folders.